-A smoking session necessitates using a few tools (at the very least a lighter for joints), and dabbing's blow torches and sophisticated rigs might be scary to the inexperienced cannabis user.
+A smoking session necessitates using a few tools (at the very least a lighter for joints) and dabbing blow torches and sophisticated rigs might be scary to the inexperienced cannabis user.

-On the other hand, consuming marijuana edibles is simply because we all know how to eat and drink.
+On the other hand, consuming marijuana edibles is much simpler since we all know how to eat and drink.

 Easier to Administrate

-You've heard horror stories about homemade recipes infusing edibles with unknown amounts.
-Licensed cannabis producers sell properly dose edibles in different flavors, formulations, and THC profiles as legal markets in the United States expand.
+You've surely heard horror stories about homemade recipes infusing edibles with unknown amounts.
+Licensed cannabis producers sell properly dose edibles in different flavors, formulations, and THC profiles as legal markets in the United States expanded.

 It's simple to buy edibles from your neighborhood dispensary and know that you'll get the same quality every time.